gjtorikian/html-proofer/README.md

   - $TRAVIS_BUILD_DIR/tmp/.htmlproofer
 ```

+For more information on using HTML-Proofer with Travis CI, see [this wiki page](https://github.com/gjtorikian/html-proofer/wiki/Using-HTMLProofer-From-Ruby-and-Travis).

 ## Logging

 HTML-Proofer can be as noisy or as quiet as you'd like.
 If you set the `:log_level` option, you can better define the level of logging.